xengeo/java-fundamentals/bites/13_tdd_bite.md

 If you've craving tests, this bite will sate your appetite.

 Here, you'll learn how to test drive a single class using JUnit, the most popular testing framework for Java but your first task will be to install a tool called Gradle.

 ### Gradle

-Back when you were using Python, you used a bunch of different tools to manage dependencies and Java has it's own equivalents - Gradle and Maven.
+Java has a variety of tools available to help manage dependencies within your projects, with the most common being Gradle and Maven.

-Here, and in the coming weeks, you'll learn how to use Gradle to manage your dependencies.
+For the time being, you'll learn how to use Gradle to manage your dependencies.
 You'll also use it to perform some tasks like run code and tests - so it's actually a bit more than a dependency management tool!

 Start by installing gradle.
 If you see any errors, reach out to your peers and if they can't help please reach out to your coach.
-I.e. Don't spend a long time stuck at this point.
+(Don't spend a long time stuck at this point.)

 ```shell
 ; brew install gradle